graue70/ad-blog/README.md

 AD Blog
 =======
-This is the source repository of the [AD Blog](https://ad-blog.informatik.uni-freiburg.de)
+This is the source repository of the [AD Blog](https://ad-blog.informatik.uni-freiburg.de).
+Which stores all content including posts and static files such as images.
+Therefore all posts to the blog should be added to this repository.

 The blog uses the [hugo](https://gohugo.io) site generator and our [custom theme](https://ad-git.informatik.uni-freiburg.de/ad/ad-blog-theme).